 Due to COVID-19, the television is your main source of information.
 Whether you wish to watch television, check out the room service menu, or even read the news, you go to the television.
 The entire menu is on the television, while QR codes are provided for access to The Straits Times and The New York Times.
 Admittedly, I have always preferred reading the newspaper on paper, but this is a necessary measure, not to mention a greener method, to catching up on news.
 I will have to get used to reading the newspaper on my mobile phone/laptop.

 The bathroom is a modern beauty, with the colour scheme making it look spacious.
 With both a bathtub and standing shower, it is a good place to relax in the tub, catch a Netflix movie, before heading for a proper shower.

 I really like the design of the bathroom, especially its colour scheme.
 I love how white and clean it looks, and I think it has a modern feel to it.
 Although it does contrast with the more classic look of the hotel room, I must say I really enjoyed the bathroom.

 Toiletries are by Le Labo Fragrances, and the Rose 31 fragrance toiletries smell great.
 The bathroom slippers are also really comfortable, and I enjoyed walking around the room in those slippers!

-Coffee and tea comes in the form of Nespresso capsules and TWG tea, where 3 capsules (including one decaf option) and 4 tea bags should be adequate.
-However, there is of course the option of requesting for more if you need more caffeine in your body.
+Coffee and tea come in the form of Nespresso capsules and TWG tea, where 3 capsules (including one decaf option) and 4 tea bags should be adequate.
+However, there is of course the option of requesting more if you need more caffeine in your body.